 There is nothing like a great Reuben Sandwich all year round and especially on St Patrick’s Day!

 I love to make Reuben sandwiches at home, it’s one of my husband’s favorite sandwiches!

-A Reuben sandwich is a great way to add a touch of Irish inspiration to your Saint Patrick’s Day dinner, or just a delicious addition to your weekly menu, any time of the year!
+A Reuben sandwich is a great way to enjoy leftover corned beef from your Saint Patrick’s Day dinner, or just a delicious addition to your weekly menu, any time of the year!